ghc-proposals/ghc-proposals/proposals/0000-array-creation.rst

 1. Add multiple variants to pin down more precisely where gaps may or may not occur.
 That way we can only supply fill-in logic and arguments that will actually be used.
-I suspect this approach would be more efficient, but it may be a bit hard to control the API size.
+I suspect this approach would be more efficient, but it may be a bit hard to control the number of implementations we have to create.
+On the other hand, it would probably be possible to generate a good bit of the code involved, so maybe that would be fine.

+2. Only allow one filler value per operation.
+This would reduce the number of arguments we might have to pass around a bit, but would also limit flexibility.

-2. The other alternative I can think of would require substantial research and development: come up with a way for users to create their own primop-like operations whose total allocation can be calculated (or at least bounded) before any allocation occurs.
+3. The last alternative I can think of would require substantial research and development: come up with a way for users to create their own primop-like operations whose total allocation can be calculated (or at least bounded) before any allocation occurs.
 The friendliest way would probably